-Absolutely not.
+Absolutely not!
 Everyone is welcome to take part in our events and come into the Resource Center.
 We welcome allies (and need you too!)
 There are plenty of ways to get involved through programming, volunteering, work study and campus LGBTQ initiatives.

 Yes.
 In March of 2007 the board of regents approved the addition of gender identiy and expression into the non-discrimination policy.
 In addition, gender identity language has been added to the preamble of the bylaws of the EMU Board of Regents, the EMU Civil Rights policy and the EMU Equal Employment Opportunity/Affirmative Action policy.
 This is the current wording of the policy: